 It generally includes features typical of most electronic health records (EHRs) to streamline the day-to-day clinical operations of providers.
-More specifically, these systems have been designed to automate nearly every process needed in home care—ranging from clinicals, or point-of-care records to billing, scheduling and accounting.
+More specifically, these systems have been designed to automate nearly every process needed in home care—ranging from clinicals, or point-of-care records, to billing, scheduling and accounting.

-|Point of Care||Assists in conducting and capturing information from OASIS assessments and in determining a Plan of Care.
-Helps with completing HCFA-485 forms, OBQI reports, and HHRG scoring.
-Stores notes from home aides, hospice, therapists, and information on patients’ vitals.
-Functions include internal messaging, medication interaction checks, mobile device and telephony support, and infusion therapy support.
+|Point of care||Assists in conducting and capturing information from OASIS assessments and in determining a Plan of Care.
+Helps with completing HCFA-485 forms, OBQI reports and HHRG scoring.
+Stores notes from home aides, hospice, therapists and information on patients’ vitals.
+Functions include internal messaging, medication interaction checks, mobile device and telephony support and infusion therapy support.
 Also features signature capture, physician portal, ICD-9 database and HL-7 interface.|

-|Billing||Home health billing software manages eligibility verification, claim scrubbing, and CMS-1500s.
+|Billing||Home health billing software manages eligibility verification, claim scrubbing and CMS-1500s.
 Includes case mix calculator and non-LUPA case adjustment.
-Functions include ERN posting and electronic remittances, secondary payer support, request for anticipated payment (RAP) support, collections management, billing services, and UB-04 support.|
+Functions include ERN posting and electronic remittances, secondary payer support, request for anticipated payment (RAP) support, collections management, billing services and UB-04 support.|

 |Scheduling||Home health scheduling software manages the process of scheduling patients to ensure accuracy of daily calendars.
 Features include conflict alerts and wait lists.|

 |Accounting||Automates accounting procedures for agencies.
-Functions include payroll, general ledger, purchase orders, accounts payable, and inventory control.
-Also handles bank reconciliation, accounts receivable, fixed asset management, and budgeting/forecasting.|
+Functions include payroll, general ledger, purchase orders, accounts payable and inventory control.
+Also handles bank reconciliation, accounts receivable, fixed asset management and budgeting/forecasting.|

-|Human Resources (HR)||Assists in routine activities including health care provider background and security checks, tracking time and attendance, and payroll.
+|Human resources (HR)||Assists in routine activities including healthcare provider background and security checks, tracking time and attendance and payroll.
 Handles I-9 forms, certification tracking and review management.|

-|Customer Relationship Management (CRM)||Helps coordinate care of patients across specialties, departments and locations, improving the impact of your referral program.
+|Customer relationship management (CRM)||Helps coordinate care of patients across specialties, departments and locations, improving the impact of your referral program.
 Aids with correspondence related to wait lists for hospices with limited space and to donor management for organizations receiving charitable contributions.|

 Before evaluating software and lining up a formal comparison of systems, you’ll want to make sure you know what type of buyer you are, and which home health software vendors meet your needs.
 We’ve found almost all buyers fall into one of the four categories listed below: